TimeMachine1994/081925-SvelteTweb/FULL_SLUG_ARCHITECTURE_REVIEW.md

 - Enhanced SEO and analytics capabilities
 - API design consistency and documentation

-The architecture provides a solid foundation for scaling TributeStream's memorial platform while supporting the complex requirements of funeral directors, families, and streaming workflows.
+The architecture provides a solid foundation for scaling Tributestream's memorial platform while supporting the complex requirements of funeral directors, families, and streaming workflows.

 ---